Michael Newton: Life Between Lives (2004)

 Session 256, Page 140

 That quote explains how Seth and Ruburt (Jane Roberts) were able to connect, and communicate, on a psychic level.
-It also was my a-ha moment for coming to grips with the recent interactions I’ve been having with Marilyn Monroe and her ‘present’ incarnation, Adit Daniel.
+It also was my a-ha moment for coming to grips with the recent interactions I’ve been having with a certain individual and her ‘present’ incarnation.

 I’m not going to turn the concept of reincarnation on its head, but I am going to explain how an alternative theory may be more practical for our understanding.